 So what would be good diabetic weight loss shakes?
-In my opinion, they should be balanced, satiating, with plenty of fiber and protein.
+In my opinion, they should be balanced, and satiating, with plenty of fiber and protein.
 Something like Huel or Complete 360.

 However, as mentioned above, ketogenic and low-carb diets have been proven to be efficient on helping lose weight to diabetics.
 Therefore, the best ketogenic shakes, like Ample K, can be a good tool.
-Nonetheless, there is a concern on the long-term efficiency due to how hard is to stick to these diets.
+Nonetheless, there is a concern about the long-term efficiency due to how hard is to stick to these diets.

 Protein Shakes for Diabetics

 Instead of meal replacement shakes, you might be looking for protein drinks for diabetics.
 These are going to be better if you are just looking to boost your protein intake and not replace full meals.